stephanewerner/SPLUS_GalaxyClusterCatalogue/README.md

-# SPLUS Galaxy Cluster Catalogue
+# S-PLUS Galaxy Cluster Catalogue
 Here you can find the first version of the S-PLUS Galaxy Clusters and Groups Catalogue using PzWav.

 # about the files